Louis Consalvo

-Louis "Louie Eggs" Consalvo (born July 3, 1958) is a New Jersey mobster and reputed soldier and acting captain in the DeCavalcante crime family.
+Louis "Louie Eggs" Consalvo (born July 3, 1958) is a New Jersey mobster and reputed soldier and acting caporegime in the DeCavalcante crime family.

 A lifelong resident of Old Bridge Township, New Jersey, Consalvo reportedly joined the North Jersey-based DeCavalcante crime family during the disappearance in November 1991 of underboss Louis "Fat Lou" LaRasso.
 Consalvo, Gregory Rago, and Anthony Capo allegedly murdered LaRasso in return for becoming made men, or full members, of the family.
 Consalvo is a nephew of Carmine and Francis Consalvo who are in-laws to Bonanno crime family capo Frank Lino.
 He is also the brother-in-law of DeCavalcante crime family capo Philip C. Abramo.
 Louis holds a Financial Industry Regulatory Authority brokerage license.
 In the mid-1990s, Consalvo and Rago began working in a social club on Mott Street in New York, as well as operating various criminal activities on Manhattan, which eventually led to a dispute between the New Jersey and the New York families.
 At a sit-down in New York, reputed DeCavalcante crime family acting boss, Giacomo "Jake" Amari and Consigliere Stefano "Steve the Truck Driver" Vitabile represented the family, along with Gambino crime family captain/street boss Nicholas "Little Nick" Corozzo and Colombo crime family acting consigliere Vincenzo "Vinny" Aloi, where the representatives of New York argued that Consalvo's operations should've gone to one of the Five Families, as those criminal operations were in New York City, and not New Jersey.
 The conflict was eventually resolved peacefully when it was ruled that the DeCavalcante crime family could no longer 'make' members outside of New Jersey and South Philadelphia, which was another area that the DeCavalcantes had traditionally recruited from.